richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 }
 ```

-We need to inject the signal into our `App` class:
+We need to inject the Service into our `App` class:

 ```diff
 + import { Canton, CantonService } from './canton-service';